Helmholtz Coil: Complete Guide to Uniform Magnetic Field Generation

 Calibration and Testing

-Why is the coil separation distance equal to the radius?
+Why is the coil spacing equal to the radius?

-What happens if the coil currents are not exactly equal?
+What happens if the coil currents are unequal?